jaideepthambi/jaideepthambi/README.md

 ## I'm a passionate data scientist and developer
 - I'm currently working as a Associate Data Scientist at @techvantageai
-- I work in problems in computer vision and statistical modelling
+- Most of my projects include areas such as computer vision and statistical modelling
+- I also work with deep learning architecutres and predictive analytics
 - I'm interested in learning to serve machine learning models at scale
 - I tell stories through visualisations in Tableau and PowerBI
 - Looking to contribute more to Open Source projects